-I know some bloggers like Financial Samurai that have mentioned wanting to go back to normal work just to have the interaction again.
-If you're someone that thrives around other people, you'll want to really consider that before jumping into something like blogging.
+I know some professional bloggers like Financial Samurai have mentioned wanting to go back to normal work just to have the interaction again.
+If you're someone who thrives around other people, you'll want to really consider that before jumping into something like blogging.

 One of the biggest blessings of being a pro blogger is that you only need a solid internet connection to work.

 In the first two years of doing this full-time, I had an extraordinarily hard time unplugging from my site and marketing work.
 Fortunately, I've gotten a lot better at it recently, but it's always a process.
 If you want to see how I manage to take mental breaks and vacations from work now, you should check out this recent Laptop Empires podcast episode:

 Final word – Is it worth it to learn how to start a blog?

 Ultimately, yes.
 I truly believe that it is if you want to go for it.
 Compared to other businesses, it's a cheap bet in the grand scheme to see if you can make full-time blogging reality.